bWanShiTong/reverse-engineering-whoop/README.md

 ## Current Progress

-Some of write commands have be identified but I can identify algo used to calculate CRC, so I can't test these commands.
+Some of write commands have be identified but I can identify algo used to calculate checksum, so I can't test these commands.
+Currently it seems that sending `aa0800a8230e16001147c585` to `61080002-8d6d-82b8-614a-1c8cb0f8dcc6` returns last few minutes of values.

+Repo attempting to emulate whoop can be found [here](https://github.com/bWanShiTong/whoop-simulator)